 When is the HBO Monitor conducted?

 Graduates receive a letter in the autumn - approximately one and a half years after graduation – with the request to fill in an online questionnaire.
-Graduates from academic year 2016/2017 are thus approached in the autumn of 2018, graduates from 2017/2018 n the autumn of 2019 etc.
+Graduates from academic year 2017/2018 are thus approached in the autumn of 2019, graduates from 2018/2019 in the autumn of 2020 etc.

 Who conducts the HBO Monitor?